 Meet the Maker: Rosanna Morris

 I am an illustrator and printmaker, working mainly with relief.
-I work from my small barn studio set in a friend’s smallholding in the Herefordshire countryside.
-I also run a printmaking studio in Bristol from which (in pre epidemic times) I ran workshops and printmaking events.
+I work from my large studio on the top floor of an creative warehouse in east Bristol.
+I also run a courses, workshops and printmaking events.

 Describe your printmaking process.